 "Okay," the black-bearded guy said and nodded toward what was left of the door.
 "Walk."

 Beck kept quiet, taking deep, silent breaths, and moved toward the empty white door frame.

 The guy followed closely behind, the shotgun’s cold steel muzzle pressed hard against the small of his back, and pushed him out to the dark and humid Texas night.

 Buy the book

-Available for Kindle as an ebook on Amazon.
-Get your copy today to read on and find out what happens.
+Get your Kindle ebook copy on Amazon or access the book for free in Kindle Unlimited to read on and find out what happens.

 Army of One: Introducing Joe Beck is held copyright © by Alastair Brown as at its respective creation date.
 All rights reserved.
 It, or parts thereof, may not be reproduced, scanned, or distributed in any form without permission.
 Anyone who displays, reproduces, copies, creates derivative works, or sells textual, photographic, video, audiovisual programs or other content related to this creative work/publication for commercial or non-commercial purposes without permission violates intellectual property laws and is liable for infringement of intellectual property rights.